Talooli Integration Program

 Contact with parents:

 Before a child with special needs comes to camp, it is essential that we are able to communicate with the parent or caregiver to learn more about their child.
-In order to best serve a child, it is important for us to understand what are his/her needs, likes and dislikes, communication methods and styles, and what types of support or assistance are most helpful or least helpful.
-This information can be conveyed in written form, such as the camp application, or by telephone conversations.
-However, sometimes it is more helpful to spend time with the child and his/ her parents ahead of time at home or in the camp environment.
+In order to best serve a child, it is important for us to gather information about his/her needs, likes and dislikes, communication methods, and what types of supports are most helpful.
+This connection begins with the parent reaching out to us through email, phone, or attending one of our open houses to meet with the Camp Director.
+It is often helpful to arrage a time to meet at Camp with the Camp Director so that all parties (child, parents, and camp staff) can get to know each other, become familiar with the camp environment and make a plan for success prior to their week as a camper.
 A copy of the child’s current Individualized Education Plan (IEP) is necessary for enrollment.

 Strategies for support:

 In addition to the information gathering phase discussed above, the camp staff has developed a number of other strategies which assist them in the support and inclusion of children with disabilities.
 Some strategies are: